 Two Proof Films (a collective of a dozen or so creative friends living in and around Sterling, VA) will be entering the Washington DC 48 Hour Film Project.
-It's an annual contest that challenges area filmmakers to craft a short film 4-7 minutes long from scratch in the span of 48 hours.
+DC is just one of 140+ cities worldwide that are a part of this annual contest that challenges filmmakers to craft a short film 4-7 minutes long from scratch in the span of 48 hours.
 To keep everyone honest, each team is assigned a genre and required elements (character, prop and line of dialogue) at the kickoff meeting Friday night.
 This results in an intense, creative weekend that always manages to be as rewarding as it is challenging.

-- We've been active in the time between contests, practicing the craft of creating by making two music videos (here and here), an ad for a music festival (here), a 90-second teaser for an album release (here) and a live performance video (here) among other projects.
+- We've been active in the time between contests, practicing the craft of creating by making a promo video for a music festival, a capabilities video submission, a highlight video for a lip sync battle, a live music highlight video and a comedic short among other projects.

 If we are fortunate enough to reach our funding goal, these are the bits we'd be required to pay:

 - 5% goes to Kickstarter (for connecting us to you);

 - 3% goes to Amazon (for securely handling the payments);

 - 30% (plus or minus a percentage point or two, depending on which rewards are chosen) will pay for the creation and delivery of perks; and